 Instead of looking back and trying to connect the dots on employee performance across the last twelve months, the performance reports now allow our managers to generate a summary of an employee’s goals and achievements in a single view.

 Outcome #2: Putting feedback on autopilot

 With a culture of continuous feedback built into their business, Axios already had proven processes in place to provide feedback and recognition to staff, but they were manual and time-consuming for senior staff.
-Jason explained to us that by using intelliHR’s flexible, easy-to-use forms for feedback requests, Axios could customize and template the forms for different departments, creating a more personalized experience for staff, and better visibility for leaders.
+Jason explained to us that by using intelliHR’s flexible, easy-to-use forms for feedback requests, Axios could customise and template the forms for different departments, creating a more personalised experience for staff, and better visibility for leaders.